 5.1 Exemptions Under Residual Ratemaking

-Even under residual methodologies with capital review, categories of projects exempted at 12 residual AUAs (DWU review) from formal MII approval:
+Even under residual methodologies with capital review, categories of projects exempted at residual-methodology airports (based on DWU review of publicly available AUAs) from formal MII approval:

 Small capital outlays: annual aggregate limit ($2-5M) for projects under $250K each